miriamschalamun/RNA_Tricho/README.md

 all(meta$NGS_ID %in% colnames(cts)[-1])
 all(colnames(cts)[-1] == meta$NGS_ID)

-# ONLY PERFORM sample renaming (from NGSS_ID to sample name) if the above is TRUE - if not than samples are switched!!
+# ONLY PERFORM sample renaming (from NGSS_ID to sample name) if the above is TRUE - if not than samples are switched!

 if (all(colnames(cts)[-1] == meta$NGS_ID)){
   colnames(cts)[-1] <- c(sample_names)